bkuhn/talks/ELC-2015/pristine-example.markdown

   generate and utilize binaries in the same manner that upstream did.
     + Even after modifying sources.

-# The Copyleft
+# Formal Definition of Copyleft

 <hr/>

 > Copyleft is a strategy of utilizing copyright law to pursue the policy goal
-> of fostering and encouraging the equal and inalienable right to copy,
+> of fostering &amp; encouraging the equal &amp; inalienable right to copy,
-> share, modify and improve creative works of authorship.
+> share, modify &amp; improve creative works of authorship.
 Copyleft &hellip;
 > describes any method that utilizes the copyright system to achieve the
 > aforementioned goal.
 Copyleft as a concept is usually implemented in the
-> details of a specific copyright license, such as &hellip; GPL &hellip;
+> details of a specific copyright license &hellip; Copyright holders of
-> Copyright holders of creative work can unilaterally implement these
+> creative work can unilaterally implement these licenses for their own works
-> licenses for their own works to build communities that collaboratively
+> to build communities that collaboratively share &amp; improve those
-> share and improve those copylefted creative works.
+> copylefted creative works.

 <span class="fitonslide"> <p align=right> &mdash; Definition of copyleft from
 copyleft.org </p> </span>